Southcoast Health Patient & Family Advisory Council

 |Tenure on Council:||Since 2017|

-The Southcoast Council Members are listed alphabetically below:
+The Southcoast Health Council Members are listed alphabetically below:

 - Nitya Bitthairi, MD, Hospitalist, Southcoast Health

-- William Burns, Director of Government Affairs, Southcoast Health
+- William Burns, Executive Director, External Affairs & Planning, Southcoast Health

 - Dilip Sthapit, MD, Hospitalist, Southcoast Health